If you haven’t watched Boyz n the Hood then you have been living under a rock and need to educate yourself!

 28. In Too Deep

 Audiences will be unsure who to trust in this movie, as the lines between good and bad are blurred.
-With a predominantly black cast, In Too Deep, takes us deep undercover in the drug scene in Cincinnati.
+With a predominantly black cast, In Too Deep, takes us deep undercover in the substance scene in Cincinnati.

 Nicknamed ‘God’, Gittens is a complex character.
 He is part family man who cares for the community and part ruthless killer.